 Every month will have a different theme and we will be promoting resources and activities on this page as well as publicising related projects and events.
 Please join in and let us know what you’ve been doing to connect with nature and help wildlife.

-If you want to get involved in helping pollinators and growing food, contact your local community garden.
+If you want to get involved in helping pollinators and growing food, contact your local community garden or orchard.

 Bridge Street Community Garden

 Banbury Community Action Group’s Bridge Street Community Garden is situated in the heart of the town.
 All those involved in caring for the garden are volunteers.
 From first-time sowers to seasoned growers, everyone is welcome to join in the regular events which are held in the garden space.

 Bicester Community Garden

 Bicester Community Garden is a magical oasis for people, gardening and wildlife located in the centre of the town at the old St.Edburg’s School.
 Please get in touch either to volunteer some time or just to visit the garden to chill and listen to the birdsong.

 Langford Community Orchard, Bicester

 This is a great place to wander round in the summer with trees, grass, flowers and fruit.
 Enjoy the breeze, birdsong and buzzing insects.
 Have a picnic and relax.
 Or get your hands dirty and help to maintain this beautiful green space.
 New volunteers are always welcome to join in the activities.
 Meetings happen once a month on the 3rd Sunday for two-hour sessions, either 10.30-12.30 or 2-4pm.

 Green spaces in Kidlington